 Create a backup first before anything

-Before we proceed with the next steps, we highly advise you to create a backup of your website (that includes the files and database).
+Before we proceed with the next steps, I highly advise you to create a backup of your website (that includes the files and database).

 Step 1: Change the WordPress password

 Next, after you create your backup, we will need to set a new password.

 When you access your WordPress dashboard, make sure to check if there are any other user accounts that you don’t recognize, if there are any, then delete them.
 Also, you want to take a look at the emails for the user accounts to make sure that they are the correct ones.

 If you cant access your dashboard because of the malware, then this is how you should proceed: